towolf/towolf.github.com/docs/PsychDocumentation/GStreamer.markdown

 <http://www.gstreamer.com\>

-When the installer asks you to select the components it should install, select a "Custom installation" \(instead of "Full installation" or "Basic installation" or such\).
+When the installer asks you to select the components it should install, select a "Custom installation" (instead of "Full installation" or "Basic installation" or such).
 Then, in the displayed check list of packages to install, select \*all\* components manually, if you want support for all video formats and all functionality.
 Without this, many popular video formats like H264 video will not play at all, or video recording / video capture and similar functions will not work.
-In fact, even our own demos, e.g., SimpleMovieDemo \*will fail\* if you don't have all codecs installed\!
+In fact, even our own demos, e.g., SimpleMovieDemo \*will fail\* if you don't have all codecs installed!
--\> If SimpleMovieDemo doesn't work, then the most likely cause is that you didn't select all [GStreamer](/docs/GStreamer) packages for installation, so restart the installer and repeat installation with the full set of packages.
+\-\> If SimpleMovieDemo doesn't work, then the most likely cause is that you didn't select all [GStreamer](/docs/GStreamer) packages for installation, so restart the installer and repeat installation with the full set of packages.